Annual Report to the Board of Higher Education and Campus Ministry, July 2011-June 2012

 1. Fellowship Dinners

 Following on the practice established in 2006-2007, we continued occasional fellowship dinners following worship.
 We have had a number of fellowship dinners this semester, at times prepared by the students, at times prepared by local churches.
-We have had thirteen (13) dinners this academic year.
-Average attendance, about 40.
+We have had twelve (12) dinners this academic year.
+Average attendance, 40.
 The fellowship dinners have also provided an important way of connecting with the local congregations.

 C. Welcome Week

-We began the 2010-2011 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (21), nighttime tour of the Monuments (22*), participating in distributing cupcakes at a Kay event (400), a movie night (Up in the Air, 37), and s’mores (200).
-Tied into this promotion were events during September such as, a beach party (60), a hike in the Rock Creek Park (20*).
+We began the 2011-2012 Academic Year with an active welcome week program consisting of a game night and ice cream social (co-sponsored with Chi Alpha) (60*), participating in distributing cupcakes at a Kay event (400), a “Protestant Pancake Night” co-sponsored with Chi Alpha (40), a movie night (The Adjustment Bureau, 25), and s’mores (150).
+Tied into this promotion were events during September such as, a beach party (60), a hike in the Rock Creek Park (10).

 The first Tuesday of the month is movie night.
 The UMSA and the Chaplaincy sponsor a free showing with free pizza and snacks.
-In the past year we showed Up in the Air, The Hurt Locker, The Book of Eli, Rent, Inception, 127 Hours, and Toy Story 3.
+In the past year we showed The Adjustment Bureau, Black Swan, True Grit, Keeping the Faith, Muppet Christmas Carol, Super 8, Rise of the Planet of the Apes, and The Shawshank Redemption.
 Viewing of the film is always followed by an optional discussion in which we talk about the theological or philosophical issues addressed by each movie.
 The movie nights are very popular and we often have attendees who would not otherwise participate in campus ministry related events.
-Average attendance: 22.
+Average attendance: 25.

 E. Fall and Spring Retreats

-Our fall retreat was held on the weekend of September 17-18, 2010 at the Shenandoah cabin of University Chaplain Joe Eldridge.
-A record turnout of twenty seven (27*) students attended, with a number of freshmen participating.
-In the spring of 2011, 10 students attended a planning and visioning retreat at West River Camp.
+Our fall retreat was held on the weekend of September 16-17 at the Shenandoah cabin of University Chaplain Joe Eldridge.
+We tied a record with a turnout of twenty seven (27*) students attended, with a number of freshmen participating.
+In the spring of 2012, 13 students attended a planning and visioning retreat at West River Camp.

 F. Fall Outings

-Seven (7) students participated in a fall outing to Cox Farms in Centreville, VA.
+Eleven (11) students participated in a fall outing to Homestead Farm in Poolesville, MD.